UKCloud/documentation/articles/idam/idam.md

 ### Authentication

-You'll need to retrieve a token from the Portal to authenticate with IDAM.
+You'll need to retrieve a single sign-on token to authenticate with IDAM.
 For ease of use, this is saved to a variable `token` in your current shell session using the below command.

 ```sh
 token=$(curl -X POST "https://idp.ukcloud.com/auth/realms/client-assured/protocol/openid-connect/token" \